sowcow/blog/content/posts/shutter-island.md

 I think the movie makes an argument for ultimate justice and forgiveness coming from outside of this world.
 The lighthouse is a strong, not to say violent, image signifying this point.

+# Context

+Some cinema can be seen as implanted memories or experiences.
+Other cinema can bring actual memories.
+This movie is like a tool of forgetting, violent gift of God.